rahul-raphy/Netflix-App-Django-Python/README.md

 ## Run

-- SQLITE_URI: this is the connection string of your Sqlite database.

-Now you can run "python manage.py runserver" in the terminal and the application should work.
+You can run "python manage.py runserver" in the terminal and the application should work.

 ## Technology